proycon/LaMachine/README.md

 * The form in which you run LaMachine (vagrant/virtualenv/docker)
 * Is it a new LaMachine installation or an update
 * Stable or Development?
-* The OS you are running on and its version
+* The OS you are running on and its version (only for the virtualenv form)
 * Your Python version

 Your IP address will only be used to identify your country and not used in any